 3. Star Ferry and Victoria Harbour

-Hong Kong is famous for its harbour views so when you’ve had enough of the bird’s eye views from either The Peak or sky100, hop aboard the Star Ferry to get front-row dual-harbour views.
+Hong Kong is famous for its harbor views so when you’ve had enough of the bird’s eye views from either The Peak or sky100, hop aboard the Star Ferry to get front-row dual-harbor views.

 Location: Tsim Sha Tsui, Hong Kong